How to Get Back Your Money from a Company That’s Closing Down in Singapore

 If the company is still active under ACRA and has yet to cease operations, you may lodge a claim with the Small Claims Tribunals.

-However, your claim cannot exceed $10,000.
-This is unless you and the company both consent to a higher amount not exceeding $20,000 by signing a memorandum.
+However, your claim cannot exceed $20,000.
+This is unless you and the company both consent to a higher amount of up to $30,000 by signing a memorandum.

 All claims after 10 July 2017 must be submitted online via the Community Justice and Tribunals System.
 Supporting documents that must be uploaded include: